 What costs are involved?

 There is no cost if you are referred by an NHS GP.
-The cost for a private appointment is currently £350.

 Where will the procedure take place?